vehicle-lang/vehicle/doc/source/language/basic-logic.rst

 Conditionals
 ------------

-Conditional statements are written as :code:`if then else` and have type :code:`Bool -> A -> A -> A` for any type :code:`A`.
+Conditional statements are written using the syntax :code:`if .. then .. else ..`
+and have type :code:`Bool -> A -> A -> A` for any type :code:`A`.
 For example: